im-aishika/im-aishika/README.md

 👩‍🎓  I completed my Bachelors in Computer Science Engineering from KIIT, Bhubaneswar (Graduation year: 2023).
 I'm currently working as a Software Engineer with Goldman Sachs.
-Before that I have worked at JPMorganChase & Co & an Software Engineering Analyst.
+Before that I have worked at JPMorganChase & Co. & a Software Engineering Analyst.
 Formerly, in my final year of college - I have interned with Informatica as a SDE (UI) Intern.
 I love to explore new technologies, ideating solutions to real-life problems!

+👩🏻‍💻 I'm a Backend Developer - Java, Spring Boot.
-🔭 I’m currently improving my React with TypeScript skills!!
+🔭 I’m currently improving my React and TypeScript skills!!
 👯 I’m looking to collaborate on different Web Development projects.
 📫 You can reach out to me at dasaishika6@gmail.com